-By law, you have the right to access your personal health information (PHI).
-For more information regarding access to PHI, visit our website at www.myuhc.com.
-You can also request that we mail a copy regarding access to PHI.
+By law, you have the right to access your protected health information (PHI).
+For more information regarding access to PHI, visit our website at www.myuhc.com to obtain our Notice of Privacy Practices.
+You can also request that we mail a copy to you.